212 results found

 BACKGROUND: Pulmonary arterial hypertension (PAH) is a rare but life shortening disease, the diagnosis of which is often delayed, and requires an invasive right heart catheterisation.
 Identifying diagnostic biomarkers may improve screening to identify patients at risk of PAH earlier and provide new insights into disease pathogenesis.
 MicroRNAs are small, non-coding molecules of RNA, previously shown to be dysregulated in PAH, and contribute to the disease process in animal models.
 METHODS: Plasma from 64 treatment naïve patients with PAH and 43 disease and healthy controls were profiled for microRNA expression by Agilent Microarray.
 Following quality control and normalisation, the cohort was split into training and validation sets.
 Four separate machine learning feature selection methods were applied to the training set, along with a univariate analysis.
 FINDINGS: 20 microRNAs were identified as putative biomarkers by consensus feature selection from all four methods.
 Two microRNAs (miR-636 and miR-187-5p) were selected by all methods and used to predict PAH diagnosis with high accuracy.
 Integrating microRNA expression profiles with their associated target mRNA revealed 61 differentially expressed genes verified in two independent, publicly available PAH lung tissue data sets.
 Two of seven potentially novel gene targets were validated as differentially expressed in vitro in human pulmonary artery smooth muscle cells.
 INTERPRETATION: This consensus of multiple machine learning approaches identified two miRNAs that were able to distinguish PAH from both disease and healthy controls.
 These circulating miRNA, and their target genes may provide insight into PAH pathogenesis and reveal novel regulators of disease and putative drug targets.

-Zhu N, Swietlik EM, Welch CL, et al., 2021, Rare variant analysis of 4241 pulmonary arterial hypertension cases from an international consortium implicates FBLN2, PDGFD, and rare de novo variants in PAH, GENOME MEDICINE, Vol: 13, ISSN: 1756-994X
+Zhu N, Swietlik EM, Welch CL, et al., 2021, Rare variant analysis of 4241 pulmonary arterial hypertension cases from an international consortium implicates FBLN2, PDGFD, and rare de novo variants in PAH, Genome Medicine: medicine in the post-genomic era, Vol: 13, Pages: 1-18, ISSN: 1756-994X

 Oldham WM, Hemnes AR, Aldred MA, et al., 2021, NHLBI-CMREF workshop report on pulmonary vascular disease classification: JACC state-of-the-art review., Journal of the American College of Cardiology, Vol: 77, Pages: 2040-2052, ISSN: 0735-1097